charnley/blog/_drafts/2025-12-04-note-taking-for-programmers-zk-vscode-vim.md

 Where noteable the interesting alias I've setup are

-    # Use GNU date to interpret releative dates for todo lists.
+    # Use GNU date to interpret relative dates for todo lists.
 For example
     # - zk todo
     # - zk todo tomorrow
     # - zk todo yesterday